Open Hand Atlanta: Improving Lives of Georgians in Need One Meal at a Time

 This revamping (set to begin rolling out in ) will save Open Hand money and allow them to ramp up capacity.
 This will further their goal of scaling up their services to reach Georgians in more rural areas.

 We created the #BetterTogether campaign so that we can showcase some of the important efforts of the nonprofits and people we’ve worked with.
-And because social change is a community effort, we also wanted to showcase the generous sponsors, amazing technology partners, tireless volunteers, and TechBridge staff who enable us to do our work.
+And because social change is a community effort, we also wanted to showcase our generous sponsors, amazing technology partners, tireless volunteers, and staff.
+Without them, we couldn’t do our work.

 We feel that these stories exemplify the transformational work that can happen when organizations and individuals work hard — together — towards a common goal.
 We hope that hearing these stories is as inspirational to you as it is to us.